RobinTail/zod-sockets/README.md

 ## Namespaces

+Namespaces allow you to separate incoming and outgoing events into groups, in which events can have the same name, but different essence, payload and handlers.
 The default namespace is `/`.
-Namespaces can be configured within `emission` (leading slash is not necessary):
+The configuration of namespaces begins from defining them for `emission` (the leading slash is not necessary):

 ```typescript
 import { z } from "zod";